Knightein/simple-fps/README.md

 ﻿# Mechanized
 Scripts is where all the C# logic code lies.
+Ignore the .meta files.
+I forgot to remove them so apologies!
 ## References / Assets Used
 Under is every asset that does not belong to me and was used from the Unity asset store.